I run 3 Hugo blogs for different purposes.

 | Personal blog | Stack v3 | Netlify (auto, GitHub linked) | — |

-All three blogs build and deploy independently of each other.
-I was tempted to share common configurations, but since each has different Hugo versions and requirements, the conclusion was to keep them independent.
+All three blogs build and deploy independently.
+The temptation to share common configurations existed, but since each has different Hugo versions and requirements, keeping them fully independent turned out to be the right call.

 💬 댓글